logancyang/obsidian-copilot/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+- [ ] Screenshot of note + Copilot chat pane + dev console added **(required)**

+**Describe how to reproduce**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior
+Clear steps to reproduce the behavior

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
 Add screenshots to help explain your problem.
-Preferably with the messages in the dev console after turning on debug mode in the setting.
+Please turn on debug mode in Copilot settings, turn off other plugins to leave only Copilot dev messages as necessary.

 **Additional context**
 Add any other context about the problem here.